keptn-sandbox/keptn-jenkins-library/README.md

 keptn.keptnAddResources('keptn/slo.yaml','slo.yaml')
 keptn.keptnAddResources('keptn/load.jmx','jmeter/load.jmx')

+// Custom Labels
+// all keptn.send** functions have an optional parameter called labels.
+It is a way to pass custom labels to the sent event def labels=[:] labels.put('TriggeredBy', 'Andi')

 // Quality Gate Evaluation Use Case
 // ------------------------------------------
 // Start a quality gate evaluation.
 There are multiple timeframe options, e.g: using timestamps or number minutes from Now()